octabytes/octabytes.github.io/content/applications/note-taking/huly.md

     - title: Task & Project Management
       description: Spend less time managing and more time delivering with tools designed for efficiency.
 Empower your teams with data-driven insights and streamlined sprint planning.
 Prioritize and track your backlog with a full view of your project landscape.
     - title: Unified Communication Hub
-      description: Navigate through updates and collaborate with ease.
-Huly's Inbox & Chat streamlines notifications, messages, and tasks, ensuring you're always in the loop and ready to act.
+      description: "Navigate through updates and collaborate with ease.
+Huly's Inbox & Chat streamlines notifications, messages, and tasks, ensuring you're always in the loop and ready to act."
     - title: Comprehensive Time Planning
       description: Integrate personal diligence and team dynamics with advanced planning tools.
 Balance work and well-being by aligning individual tasks with team goals.
     - title: Others